rdlauer/articles/blues/tracking-hackster/Global GPS Asset Tracking for Dummies.md

 - Immediately enable tracking with the `"start":true` parameter;
 - Send a "heartbeat" every 12 hours (indicating that it's still alive, even if no motion is detected);
-- Optionally specify the name of the [Notefile](https://dev.blues.io/reference/glossary/#notefile) in which tracking events are stored (e.g. `_track.qo`)
+- Optionally specify the name of the [Notefile](https://dev.blues.io/reference/glossary/?utm_source=hackster&utm_medium=web&utm_content=globaltracker#notefile) in which tracking events are stored (e.g. `_track.qo`)

 > **NOTE:** To preserve power, the Notecard will only turn on its GPS module if it detects movement using the onboard accelerometer.
 You may change the sensitivity of the onboard accelerometer with the card.motion.mode API's `sensitivity` parameter.

-**And that's it!** You may also want to consult the [list of advanced configurations](https://dev.blues.io/notecard/notecard-guides/asset-tracking/#advanced-tracker-configurations) for configuring a GPS asset tracker on the Blues Wireless developer portal.
+**And that's it!** You may also want to consult the [list of advanced configurations](https://dev.blues.io/notecard/notecard-guides/asset-tracking/?utm_source=hackster&utm_medium=web&utm_content=globaltracker#advanced-tracker-configurations) for configuring a GPS asset tracker on the Blues Wireless developer portal.

-## Send Data to the Cloud
+## Sending Tracking Data to the Cloud

-With the Notecard tracker properly configured, it's ready to start collecting location data at regular intervals.
+With the Notecard tracker properly configured, it's ready to start collecting GPS location data at regular intervals.
 But where is that data going to go?
 To the cloud of course! ☁️

-The Notecard ships pre-configured to securely communicate with the aforementioned [Blues Wireless cloud service, Notehub.io](https://blues.io/services/).
+The Notecard ships pre-configured to securely communicate with the aforementioned [Blues Wireless cloud service, Notehub.io](https://blues.io/services/?utm_source=hackster&utm_medium=web&utm_content=globaltracker).
 Notehub allows for secure routing of data (data is transferred via private VPN tunnels **off the public Internet** 🔐).
 This data can then be routed to any big cloud, IoT platform, or your own RESTful endpoint.

 ![blues wireless notehub aws azure google route](logo-cloud.png)